Another provocation of Armenian Armed Forces suppressed: Azerbaijan’s State Border Service

 Trend:

-Another provocation of Armenian Armed Forces has been suppressed, Azerbaijan’s State Border Service told Trend.
+Another provocation of Armenian armed forces has been suppressed on the state border of Azerbaijan with Armenia, Trend reports citing the State Border Service.

-Units of the Armenian armed forces stationed near the village of Boganis of Armenia’s Noyemberyan region fired at border guard posts in the direction of Azerbaijan’s Gazakh region and supply service vehicles at the far border using large-caliber weapons and sniper rifles from 12:00, March 27, Azerbaijan’s State Border Service said.
+Armenian armed forces near the villages of Boganis and Voskevan of Armenia’s Noyemberyan region using large-caliber weapons, started intensively shelling the residential houses and vehicles for transporting citizens in Gushchu Ayrim village of Gazakh region starting from 17:30, March 30.

-The provocation was suppressed, combat and sniper positions, wherefrom the border-fighting posts of Azerbaijan’s state border service were fired, were suppressed by return fire.
+Armenian provocations were averted, and the positions of the Armenian armed forces, which opened fire on Azerbaijani settlements and civilian vehicles, were suppressed by return fire.